 I am sure we all agree Instagram is the THING right now.
-You scroll through your explore page and see tons of beautifully taken picture.
+You scroll through your explore page and see tons of beautifully taken pictures.
 You click on a profile and you see a carefully planned Instagram feed and you start to wonder if you can ever achieve that level of aesthetic.
 Well, in this post, I am going to share with you 8 different Instagram theme ideas, tips and tricks for a more aesthetic looking feed.

 1. Borders (White/black)